 Open Front Boots

-Many of the boots we've described here come in open front styles.
-This is because in sometimes, the rider may actually want a horse to feel when it is hitting a jump.
+Many of the boots come in open front styles; this is because sometimes, the rider may want a horse to feel when it is hitting a jump.
 Some horses become complacent and scrub over the rails of jumps.
 The open front boot may encourage the horse to be a little more 'honest' about tucking up its knees and clearing the obstacle, while still providing some protection.
 They also allow more airflow around the lower leg.

 08 of 10